mattjw/sparkql/README.md

 - Reuse and build composite schemas with `inheritance`, `includes`, and `implements`.
 - Get a human-readable Spark schema representation with `pretty_schema`.
+- Create an instance of a schema as a dictionary, with validation of the input values.

 Read on for documentation on these features.